Which city is cheaper, Nags Head or Jacksonville?

 Which city should you visit?
-Read on to compare the prices of travel for Jacksonville and Nags Head.
+Read on to compare the activities as well as the prices of travel for Jacksonville and Nags Head.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 As the sky above you darkens, the city around you glows with a vividness of a thousand colors as you hear the soft swell of waves upon the shore.
 Such an urban paradise is none other than Jacksonville, Florida.
 Located on the northeastern side of the sunshine state, Jacksonville stands where the St. John's River meets the Atlantic Ocean.
 Estimated to be the 12th most populous city in the United States, Jacksonville works as the cultural, commercial and financial hive of north Florida.
 The large city is known for its exquisite beaches, interactive museums, and golf course areas.
 Surf, shop, and socialize in one of Florida's most popular metropolitan areas.